Over 1 day

 - After cleaning, consider applying a wood brightener to the surface to improve the deck's appearance.

-- Then rinse the deck with a garden hose.
+- Then, rinse the deck using a garden hose with a spray nozzle.

 - Pressure washing is an option, but follow instructions to avoid damaging the wood.
 Use the pressure washer at a low setting with a fan spray nozzle.